 - Line baking sheet(s) with parchment paper.
 The batter may spread a bit so take that into consideration.
 With 12 on a sheet – that could mean 3-4 batches in/out of the oven - one or two at a time.
 If doing two baking sheets at once, in a convection oven, position oven racks in the upper and lower thirds of oven – otherwise place rack in middle of oven.
 Baked / cooled cookies can be hard to remove from parchment so good idea to lightly coat parchment with non-stick spray.

-- Mixing - can mix by hand using whisk or fork as appropriate to stage, or use mixer - but if so do not over-mix
+- Mixing - can mix by hand using whisk or fork as appropriate to stage; do not over-mix

 - Walnuts - purchase fresh; flavour improves with some toasting; never chop before toasting; toasting / chopping can be done beforehand